@agent decorator to associate operations with specific agents.

 Organize with Traces: Use the

-decorator to group related agent operations into logical workflows. -
+@tracedecorator to group related agent operations into logical workflows. -

 Track Costs: Use the

-decorator with cost parameters to track the expenses associated with agent operations. - Agent Specialization: Create specialized agents for different types of tasks to improve observability and maintainability.
+@tooldecorator with cost parameters to track the expenses associated with agent operations. - Agent Specialization: Create specialized agents for different types of tasks to improve observability and maintainability.

 Migration from Session Decorator

-If you’re migrating from the legacy@session
+If you’re migrating from the legacy@session decorator, replace it with the @trace decorator:

-decorator but with more flexibility and better integration with the new trace management features.
+@trace decorator provides the same functionality as the legacy @session decorator but with more flexibility and better integration with the new trace management features.